innerr/ticat/doc/progress.md

 ## Risks
 ```
-* Mods-ticat interacting, now is stdin/stderr
-    - A mod can't easily read from tty
-    - Stderr is occupied
-    - How about ssh login?
 * The connector protocal is not stable now, need a best practice
-    - May need: read|write-on-of(key1, key1)
+    - May need: write-one-on-of(key1, key1)
 * Concurrent support?
+* Command path or abbrs confliction
 ```